 What would my advice to Morrisons be for bringing back customers?

-• Give your marketing people the tools to control the brand, create consistent marketing content and to share that effortlessly across channels
+- Give your marketing people the Brand Management Software to control the brand, create consistent marketing content and to share that effortlessly across channels

 Click here to find out more about Brandworkz Digital Asset Management software